Basic White Sheet Cake

 - 7 large egg whites

 Preheat oven to 350 degrees.
-Butter a 12-by-17-by-1-inch rimmed baking sheet.
-Line bottom with parchment paper.
-Butter parchment, and dust with flour, tapping off any excess.
-Set sheet aside.
+Butter a 17-by-12-by-1-inch rimmed sheet pan.
+Line bottom with parchment, butter parchment, and dust pan with flour, tapping out any excess; set aside.

 Sift together the flour, baking powder, and salt into a medium bowl, and set aside.
 Beat the butter in the bowl of an electric mixture fitted with the paddle attachment until it is creamy.
 Add the sugar to the butter in a steady stream, and continue beating until the butter is light and fluffy, about 3 minutes.
 Reduce speed to low, and add dry ingredients alternately with the milk and vanilla in three additions, starting and finishing with the dry ingredients; be careful not to overmix.
 Set batter aside.

 In a medium metal bowl or clean bowl of an electric mixer, whisk egg whites just until stiff peaks form.
 Fold one-third of the egg whites into the batter until combined.
 Fold in remaining whites in two batches.
 Pour batter into prepared pan, and smooth top with a metal spatula.
 Bake until a tester inserted near the center comes out clean and the cake springs back when pressed lightly in the center, about 30 minutes.
 Let pan cool 15 minutes on a wire rack before unmolding.
 Loosen the sides with a small metal spatula or paring knife, and invert onto greased wire rack.
 To prevent the layer from splitting, invert again so that the top is up.
 Cool completely before assembling cake or wrapping airtight to freeze cake for later.
 While this layer cools, repeat steps with a second batch of ingredients for a second cake layer.